IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 If no publication period is given at all, a default of 60 seconds is assumed.
 The publication period is in seconds.
 A value of 0 means no metrics will be published.
 The value must be +integer

-There are two reserved types that are used by TNCO to monitor the health of the associated resource instances.:
+There are two reserved types that are used by TNC-O to monitor the health of the associated resource instances.:

 * `metric::integrity`